Tyler Perry

+Perry's films and shows have cumulatively grossed over $660 million, and his net worth is an estimated $1 billion, making him one of the richest people in the entertainment industry.
+Despite commercial success, his productions have received criticism from critics and scholars who believe his films perpetuate negative or offensive portrayals of African Americans, along with the critical reception itself being largely negative.
+In 2020, Perry was included in Time's list of the 100 most influential people and received the Governor's Award from the Academy of Television Arts & Sciences.
+Additionally, he received the Jean Hersholt Humanitarian Award from the Academy Awards in 2021, and was inducted into the Black Music & Entertainment Walk of Fame the following year.

 Early life

 Tyler Perry was born Emmitt Perry Jr. in New Orleans, Louisiana, to Willie Maxine Perry (née Campbell) and Emmitt Perry Sr., a carpenter.
 He has three siblings.
-Perry's childhood was described in retrospect as a "living hell".
-In contrast to his father, his mother took him to church each week, where he sensed a certain refuge and contentment.
+Perry has described his childhood as a "living hell".
+In contrast to his abusive father, his mother took him to church each week, where he sensed a certain refuge and contentment.
 At age 16, he had his first name legally changed from Emmitt to Tyler in an effort to distance himself from his father.

-Many years later, after seeing the film Precious, Perry was moved to reveal for the first time that he had been molested by a friend's mother at age 10; he was also molested by three men prior to this and later learned his own father had molested his friend.
+Many years later, after seeing the film Precious, Perry was moved to reveal for the first time that he had been molested by a friend's mother at age 10.
+He was also molested by three men prior to this and later learned his own father had molested his friend.
 A DNA test taken by Perry indicated that Emmitt Sr. was not Perry's biological father.

 While Perry did not complete high school, he earned a General Educational Development (GED).
-In his early 20s, watching an episode of The Oprah Winfrey Show, he heard someone describe the sometimes therapeutic effect the act of writing can have, enabling the author to work out his or her own problems.
+In his early 20s, watching an episode of The Oprah Winfrey Show, he heard someone describe that sometimes the act of writing can have a therapeutic effect, enabling the author to work out his or her own problems.
 This comment inspired him to apply himself to a career in writing.
 He soon started writing a series of letters to himself, which became the basis for the musical I Know I've Been Changed.